The Venice Visitor Tax Is Something Of Which To Be Aware

 Is There A Venice Visitor Tax?

-As of mid-2023, Venice has not implemented a tourist tax to manage the tourism better in the city, but the plan has been written and it is expected to be implemented in the near future.
+As of 2026, Venice has implemented a tourist tax to manage the tourism better in the city, but the plan has been written and it is expected to be implemented in the near future.
+The Venice Tourist Tax Fee is the fee introduced by the Municipality of Venice that must be paid by occasional visitors on specific days in 2026 to access the historic city of Venice.

 The Complexities of Venice Visitors